Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 Note that we are using a template variable in place of `celldm(1)`, indicating the lattice parameter of the underlying simple cubic [Bravais Lattice](../../properties-directory/structural/lattice.md) of the crystal structure.
 These template variables are defined once the complete input script is put together, as explained in what follows.

-In order to use the above input file, we also need to copy the pseudopotential files into the current [working directory](../../jobs-cli/batch-scripts/directories.md) where the input file is stored, as follows.
+We also need to copy the pseudopotential files into the current [working directory](../../jobs-cli/batch-scripts/directories.md) where the input file is stored, as follows.

 ```bash
 cp /export/share/pseudo/si/gga/pbe/gbrv/1.0/us/sr_pbe_gbrv_1.0.upf .